| Were

 good strategy for CDs with thin or pale lips because it lets you

 define the mouth without wearing a lot of color.
+Used as an under-layer for

 lipstick, a lip pencil not only acts as a base to hold color longer,